Research Robots Humanoid Applications Industries Technology Contact

 Precision Docking & Charging

-AGVs require millimeter-level accuracy to connect with charging contacts or conveyor belts.
-EtherCAT's high-speed feedback loop allows the navigation controller to make micro-adjustments to the wheel motors instantly, ensuring perfect alignment every time.
+AGVs need millimeter precision to dock with chargers or conveyors.
+EtherCAT's super-fast feedback loop lets the navigation controller tweak wheel motors on the spot for perfect alignment every time.

 Holonomic Motion Control

-For Mecanum or Swerve drive robots, four or more motors must coordinate perfectly to move diagonally or rotate in place.
-Distributed Clocks ensure every motor receives its velocity command at the exact same microsecond, preventing wheel slippage and path deviation.
+Mecanum or Swerve drive robots need four or more motors in flawless coordination for diagonal moves or spot rotation.
+Distributed Clocks deliver velocity commands to every motor at the exact same microsecond, stopping slippage and drift.

 Integrated Safety Zones

-Using Safety over EtherCAT (FSoE), safety laser scanners communicate directly with the safety PLC and motor drives over the standard bus.
-If an obstacle is detected, the system can trigger Safe Torque Off (STO) immediately without needing separate hardwiring for every sensor.
+Safety over EtherCAT (FSoE) lets safety laser scanners talk directly to the safety PLC and motor drives over the standard bus.
+Detect an obstacle?
+It triggers Safe Torque Off (STO) immediately—no separate wiring for each sensor.

 Mobile Manipulation

-For AMRs equipped with robotic arms, EtherCAT synchronizes the mobile base with the arm's controller.
-This allows for continuous motion where the base compensates for the arm's movement, expanding the workspace and increasing cycle efficiency.
+For AMRs with robotic arms, EtherCAT syncs the mobile base perfectly with the arm controller.
+The base compensates for arm movements in real time, expanding the workspace and speeding up cycles.

 Frequently Asked Questions